 Since autumn leaves and sunny skies provide the backdrop for this party, few additional decorations are required.
 You can use your natural resources such as a bounty of fall colored leaves, twigs and berries for decor.
 You can also supplement nature with a few other harvest-type decorations with a quick trip to the market.
 Some standout ideas include:

 Dried corn stalks are available at farms and garden centers in the fall.
 Tie them to the sides of your deck or stand them against a wall or fence.
-Corn stalks are an easy way to bring the an instant autumn feel to your party space.
+Corn stalks are an easy way to bring an instant autumn feel to your party space.

 Also available at garden centers in the fall, hay bales add both decoration and seating for your party.